sbarthelemy/metapodfromurdf/README.txt

 * a library which parses XML files (both URDF-XML and COLLADA-XML) and returns C++ objects implementing the urdf C++ API

-liburdf loads xml files and returns C++ urdf::Model objects.
+So, liburdf loads xml files and returns C++ urdf::Model objects.
 It does so by calling either urdf_parser or collada_parser according to the file type.

 Headers from all these libs are needed.

-Module in cmake/ find them all, looking for them at the standard non-standard location (the one used by the official ROS ubuntu packages).
+Modules in cmake/ find them all, looking for them at the standard non-standard location (the one used by the official ROS ubuntu packages).

 How to test